axel669/lib.windstorm/lib/css/comp/docs/toggle.md

-# Labled Control
+# Labled Toggle
 The labeled toggle is a label that contains a toggle-style input (type "checkbox"/"radio").
-A checkbox input can also have the `$switch` wind function added to visual change it into a switch toggle.
+Has an option for the "switch" style toggle as well.
+Instead of having a slot for the label text, the labeled toggle puts both child elements on the same line, so reversing the order of the children will change which side the label text is displayed on.

-To mark a label as a labeled toggle, add the `$toggle` wind function.
+To mark a label as a labeled toggle, add the `@toggle` marker.

-## Wind Functions
+## Component Macros
 - $outline
 - $color

+## Child Markers

-### Children Wind Functions
+### @switch
-- $switch<br />
-    Turns a checkbox into a different visual style of input
+Used to change an `<input type="checkbox">` to look like a switch visually.

 [component.md : ../examples/toggle.html :]: #